Searching for decent food at Jonker Street?

 Pancake is great for a decent breakfast or even a late night supper.
 It’s very simple to cook but to master it, it isn’t that easy.
 And there are 2 places in Malacca that seem to master the dish.

 At the Daily Fix, Pandan Pancakes are the most-sought after one.
 It is crispy on the outer but very fluffy inside.
-Though it comes with Gula Melaka fillings, it is not overwhelming sweet.
+Though it comes with Gula Melaka fillings, it is not overwhelmingly sweet.
 You can add some more Gula Melaka sauce beside to your ideal sweetness level!

 Also read: 10 Attractions Near Jonker Street